 In a saucepan heat olive oil.
 Add onions and saute until translucent.
 Add roasted garlic and the nut/spice mixture.
 Add chocolate and tomato paste and stir till blended.
 Add chicken stock and simmer for 30 minutes, uncovered.
 Remove from heat and cool completely, remove cinnamon stick.

 Process mixture in a mini processor or blender until smooth.
-Press through a mesh strainer.
-Add agave and more stock if desired.
+Add agave and grated cheese (optional).

 One serving is 2 tablespoons.